-- An external AVR ISP programmer is required to program the 3pi
+- An AVR ISP programmer is required to program the 3pi

 - The 3pi is powered by 4 AAA batteries, which are not included.
 We recommend rechargeable NiMH cells.

-) is a full circle that replaces the LCD, giving you access to more I/O lines and more prototyping space.
-The pictures below show the black versions of these two basic expansion kits.
+- Option 2: The version without cutouts (MCM Part# 28-17631) is a full circle that replaces the LCD, giving you access to more I/O lines and more prototyping space.